Downed power lines

 Vehicle in contact with downed power line

-Call 911 or your local emergency services immediately.
+If power lines contact a vehicle, call 911 or your local emergency services immediately.

 If it is dangerous to stay in the vehicle: